Skip to content

 Script Development / Connector Object DFF.CONN

-After creating a connector, you can use the built-in function DFF.CONN('...') in your code to operate this connector.
-The method returns the specified connector operation object.
+After creating a Connector, you can use the built-in function DFF.CONN('...') method in your code to operate this Connector.
+The method returns the specified Connector operation object.

 Example